FerryTix/json_key_press/README.md

 reduce the size of the object during transfer, e.g. over an expensive or limited network.

-For some other to use the class JSONKeyPress see the example in the test file.
+For some other ways to use the class JSONKeyPress see the example in the test file.